quantnetwork/quant-demo-application/README.md

 ## Subscribing to transaction updates - Port Forwarding

 To subscribe to transaction updates from Overledger, which is one of the features of the demo app, you will need to expose the server port (default 8081) to the outside world so that Overledger might reach it.
+Then when asked for the callback url you should provide a url with the following format <YOUR_IP>:8081/subscription-update.

 By default, some ports are blocked on modern-day routers.
 This is a great security feature because malicious requests are prevented from reaching the core processes that may be running on your computer.